 We have busy lives, jobs, and kids who are busy with school and work hard on their grades, extra-curricular activities, and other commitments, when we travel, we like to travel well.
 We save, budget, and plan like every other family.
 Luxury travel seems like an overused word these days, it is not just about high thread counts sheets and helicopter rides.
 But to us luxury travel is about a comfortable holiday that the whole family can enjoy – be it arriving at a destination well-rested, good beds, meals that cater to different palates, access to unique experiences and services that make you feel welcome and at home.

 While we like our nice hotels and comfy sheets, we like to splurge on at least one WOW moment per trip – like a private beach picnic on a remote island in Bora Bora, riding ATVs in the Agafay desert near Marrakech, fishing in snake river in Wyoming, a lunch with a Mediterranean view at the famous Hotel Eden Roc, snowmobiling on top of a volcano in Iceland or a hot air balloon safari in the Serengeti – because that one memory will be what you remember most about the trip.
-You will find on the site – our jam-packed and planned two-week itineraries, hotels we loved, hot air balloon rides, other soft adventures, and ideas to make your holidays memorable.
+You will find on the site – our jam-packed and planned two-week itineraries, hotels we loved, easy adventures, and ideas to make your holidays memorable.

 In the end, our life is just a story… so make it a good one, right?!
 Thanks for stopping by and reading this far.

 We are always planning trips and have an endless list of places to visit.
 We are on a mission to see as much of the world we possibly can.
 Don’t forget to signup for our travel inspiration newsletter, which comes out once a month!
 Join us as we explore the world Outside Suburbia, one country at a time!